Kernel Density Estimation- Computation, Applications, and More

 Similarly, the kernel values are plotted according to the table as given below:

-are away from Xi.
+When you have a look at it, the kernel value is nearly 0 for those data points that are away from Xi.
 For instance, the kernel value is 0 when Xi= 99 as against the data point wherein Xi= 65.

-Here is a table wherein kernel curves are drawn up at different data points
+Here is a table wherein kernel curves are drawn up at different data points:

 Kernel Density Estimation or KDE

 So, far, the Kernel estimation values were done for individual data values.
 Now, comes the time to compute composite values and these are density values that are computed for the whole data set.
-The process behind computing composite values covering whole-length data sets is what is clearly known as Kernel Density Estimation or KDE as what it is called using acronym.
+The process behind computing composite values covering whole-length data sets is what is clearly known as Kernel Density Estimation or KDE as what it is called using the acronym.

 There is also a specific formula by which you can compute KDE values every single time.
 Here goes the same: